oroztocil/perfeval-pinvoke/notes.md

 ```

 When you use [DllImport] (and for other scenarios), under the hood a 'stub' is generated to handle the interop/marshalling/error-handling/etc for you

+Structures that are returned from platform invoke calls must be  blittable types.
+Platform invoke does not support non-blittable  structures as return types.